US Japan Fam

 FIX UP THE HOME YOU'RE LEAVING:

 To avoid getting slammed with loss of your security deposit, be sure to check with your landlord what condition you're expected to leave your home in.
 You probably have to remove all nails, patch up holes, and paint back to neutral colors.
+If you find that any unwelcome guests have moved into the holes, you'll also need to get someone like Pest Control Experts out to remove them before you leave.

 UPDATE UTILITIES: